 Scottish Health Survey

-Organisation responsible: The Scottish Health Survey (SHeS) is commissioned by the Scottish Government Health Department and is carried out by the Scottish Centre for Social Research (ScotCen), in collaboration with the Department of Epidemiology and Public Health at University College London (UCL) and the MRC Social and Public Health Sciences Unit at the University of Glasgow.
+Organisation responsible: The Scottish Health Survey (SHeS) is commissioned by the Scottish Government Population Health Directorate and is carried out by the Scottish Centre for Social Research (ScotCen).
+The 2018-2023 surveys were conducted by ScotCen Social Research in collaboration with the Office for National Statistics (ONS), the Social and Public Health Sciences Unit (MRC/CSO SPHSU) at the University of Glasgow, the Centre for Population Health Sciences at the University of Edinburgh and the Public Health Nutrition Research Group at the University of Aberdeen.

 Background and purpose: The SHeS was introduced in 1995 to provide a detailed picture of the health of the Scottish population in private households and is designed to make a major contribution to the monitoring of health in Scotland.
 This information is essential for the Scottish Government's forward planning, for identifying gaps in health service provision and for identifying which groups are at particular risk of future ill-health.
 Specifically the SHeS aims to: